V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 The Jackpot CNC Controller is a 32bit dual-core 240mhz control board.

+- Built in wireless control software
 - WiFi, Bluetooth, or hardwired capable (esp32).
 - 6x TMC2209 driver ports
 - 7 inputs, 2x 5V outputs, 2x input level (9-24V) outputs.
-- one expansion module socket.
+- one expansion module socket (more IO, or other specialty add on cards).
 - MicroSD card slot.

-The Jackpot CNC Control board runs FluidNC which is fully GRBL compatible with extended features and easy configuration and flashing.
+The Jackpot CNC Control board runs FluidNC which is fully GRBL compatible with extended features featuring easy configuration and updating.

 ??? abstract "Click here for full specifications"